logo for exercise for weight loss

 80 140 70 119 12 20

 The target heart rate calculation is fairly simple and straight forward.
-First you need to calculate your maximum heart rate.

 Your max heart rate is 220 minus your age.
 The 60 second heart rate is 50% (for the minimum) of your max heart rate and 85% (for the maximum).